New Caledonia national cricket team

 The New Caledonia cricket team is the team that represents the French overseas territory of New Caledonia in international cricket matches.
 They are not currently a member of the International Cricket Council, though they have taken part in various regional tournaments such as the Pacifica Cup and the cricket tournaments of the South Pacific Games.

-They have had essentially no success at all, as they have lost every single match they have played, twice conceding 500 runs to Papua New Guinea.
+They have had virtually no success at all, as they have lost every single match they have played, twice conceding 500 runs to Papua New Guinea.

 History

 Cricket was introduced to New Caledonia by English missionaries.
 It is currently mostly played by women.